 A Little Taste of Everywhere: Toronto Neighborhoods

-Toronto is packed with various ethnocultural neighborhoods filled with immigrants.
+Toronto is packed with various ethnocultural neighbourhoods filled with immigrants.
 That gives you diverse options to choose from when moving to Toronto.
-These areas are fun to visit as well, and are part of the excitement of living in Toronto.
+These areas are fun to visit as well and are part of the excitement of living in Toronto.
 Some of these areas include:

 There’s a massive Chinatown at Spadina and Dundas with a long history.
 Head down there if you feel like some authentic, delicious Chinese food.
 There are also numerous shops, museums, and spas in the neighbourhood.